yersan/domain-investigations/README.md

 To access the HA running application :
 * <ha-route>/web-clustering

+You can kill one of the 2 ha pods, the session is persisted.

 # Virtual machine demo
 The latest POC can be run without requiring to build container nor VM images: